datacommonsorg/docsite/api/rest/property_value.md

 ![](/assets/images/rest/property_value_direction_example.png)

 *Figure 1.
-Directional supercategory relationships for the city of Buenos Aires.
-Here the "in" label points from the containing place to the place with property "containedInPlace" equal to the containing place.*
+Relationship diagram for the property `containedInPlace` of the country of Argentina, for which this property takes on the value `South America`, and the city of Buenos Aires, for which this property takes on the value `Argentina`.*

 <div>